SpecificProtagonist/gdmc-tp-book/README.md

 ### For organizers:

-To add a new point of interest add your current location, run
+To add a new point of interest at your current location, run

     function tp:add_2d {name:"Name of the PoI"}